CraigChaus/Sketchy-Mine-/docs/game-design.md

 In each round, one team must draw a given word for the other teams to guess.
 This specific team is randomly chosen at the start of every game round by the game server.

-Once a team has been chosen to draw, a category is shown to the members of the team and they can elect a player to draw.
-With a chosen player to draw, the actual word is revealed, and the player starts drawing the word.
-The player who was elected to draw will not be able to draw again for the next 2 rounds, to allow for a more fair distribution of player involvement within the team.
+Once a team has been chosen to draw, a word is shown to the members of the team to draw.
+All team members can draw since they are only 3 members.
+Hence, all the team players can get a taste of drawing on the canvas.
+They can also communicate amongst each other on who can draw the word ofcourse by using the integrated team chat.

-The rest of the drawing team can observe the sketch and see other teams guessing states, and communicate with their assigned drawing player to improve the sketch.

 #### Balancing